 Arbitration is an alternative form of dispute resolution.
 The court system has long embraced it.
 It has been used extensively in international disputes.

 Arbitration is a judicial process whereby dispute parties agree to accept the judgement of an arbitrator.

-The idea behind arbitration is to create a process that is less formal, less time consuming and less expensive than litigation.
+The idea behind arbitration was to create a process that would be less formal, less time consuming and less expensive than litigation.
 It should be simpler and faster than the process following issue of a claim in court.
+However, there are several difficulties with arbitration.